MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-javascript-bot-app.md

 ---

-## Build and run your app locally in Visual Studio Code
+## Build and run your first bot app locally

 To build and run your app in the local environment: